 The insecurity and unrest in the early 2000s and the violence after the 2010 election disrupted the justice sector in Côte d’Ivoire.
 This instability led to widespread looting and destruction of infrastructure in the judicial branch and throughout the government.
 Only recently have judges and prosecutors started returning to their posts, but the country is still facing challenges that are common in post-conflict societies, like land disputes, vulnerable populations confronting social exclusion, gender-based violence, and disaffected youth.

 USAID is charged with managing and achieving results in Kenya under two high-level U.S. Government efforts: President Obama's Global Climate Change Initiative and the new Agency Biodiversity Policy and Congressional Biodiversity earmark.
 Kenya is a priority country for these highly-visible and important initiatives.
 Given Kenya's significant biological diversity and current threat climate, it is one of only three bilateral programs in Africa designated as a Tier 1 Biodiversity country under the new policy.

-Last updated: November 28, 2014
+Last updated: November 21, 2014